 According to an article on PBS.org written by Katie Hurley, LCSW, a child and adolescent psychotherapist, she discusses how children shut down and withdraw…until they end up on her couch.

 Katie explains that children need to live in an emotionally safe environment where all feelings are accepted and validated.

-When a child expresses a fear or concern with us, responding with ‘It’s not a big deal’ or ‘Don’t worry’ only dismisses the child’s feelings leaving them to feel that how they feel is not important.
-To us, their concern might seem trivial, but to the child, there concern is real and deserves to be validated and listened to.
+When a child expresses fear or concern with us, responding with ‘It’s not a big deal’ or ‘Don’t worry’ only dismisses the child’s feelings leaving them to feel that how they feel is not important.
+To us, their concern might seem trivial, but to the child, their concern is real and deserves to be validated and listened to.

 Head Start Study explains that when children are taught social and emotional skills, it has a positive impact on learning.
 Regrettably, many children feel dismissed by the adults in their lives when they attempt to express emotion.

 Most parents mean well.
 They simply think they are toughening their child up in preparation for the hard knocks in life.

 They feel that they are building emotional strength and confidence in their child by decreasing the whining and complaining.

 Parents simply do not want to hear it, so they shut the child down without listening to them.
 Eventually, children who are shut down withdraw and think that their feelings are to be kept to themselves.